neumino/neumino.github.io/movies.md

 ### Extraction
-*Released on 2020-04-24, vote average 6.5*
+*Released on 2020-04-24, vote average 7.1*

-Tyler Rake, a fearless black market mercenary, embarks on the most deadly extraction of his career when he&#39;s enlisted to rescue the kidnapped son of an imprisoned international crime lord.
+Tyler Rake, a fearless mercenary who offers his services on the black market, embarks on a dangerous mission when he is hired to rescue the kidnapped son of a Mumbai crime lord…

 <iframe id="player"
 	type="text/html"